ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-27-cataloging-visualizing-circumstellar-disks-week2.md

 ---
 title: "Cataloging and Visualizing Cradles of Planet Formation - Week 2"
 published: 2019-09-27
-excerpt: "Let's see what will happen in the second week. "
+excerpt: "The second week is pretty much a normal week.
+I spent most of my time on homework and reading and watching research related materials.
+Nothing special. "
 permalink: /posts/2019/09/cataloging-visualizing-circumstellar-disks-week2
 ---